Jelinek-J/INSPiRE/README.md

 ```
 Results will be stored in a file called 'results.csv'.

-If you want to compile your own knowledge-base from files in directory 'queries' and store it in directory 'knowledge-base', you can do it by
+If you want to compile your own knowledge-base from files in directory 'queries' and store it in a directory 'knowledge-base', you can do it by
 ```
 inspire -s queries/ -kknowledge-base/ -m
 ```

-Of course, there are a lot of parameters that you can changed.
+Of course, there are a lot of parameters that you can change.
 Documentation can be found by typing
 ```
 man inspire
 ```